synthesizebio/pysynthbio/usage/quickstart.rst

 Security Notes
 --------------

-- The API token provides full access to your Synthesize Bio account
+- The API token provides full access to your Synthesize Bio account.
-- When using `use_keyring=True`, your token is stored securely in your system's credential manager
+- When using ``use_keyring=True``, your token is stored securely in your system's credential manager.
-- For production environments, consider using environment variables or secrets management tools
+- For production environments, consider using environment variables or secrets management tools.

 Cleanup
 -------